-The two key documents setting out research and innovation policy in Finland are the Reformative Finland: Research and innovation policy review 2015–2020 published by the Research and Innovation Council and the latest Government Programme for the four-year parliamentary term published in 2019 (Government Communications Strategy).
+One key document setting out research and innovation policy is the latest Government Programme for the four-year parliamentary term published in 2019 (Government Communications Strategy).
 The main thematic areas in this are:

 - Carbon neutral Finland that protects biodiversity;